 About the Author:

 Christine Garvin, MA, is a certified Nutrition Educator and holds a MA in Holistic Health Education.
-She is the founder/editor of Living Holistically…with a sense of humor, and co-editor of Brave New Traveler.
-When she is not out traveling the world, she is busy writing, doing yoga, and performing hip-hop.
+She is creator of the podcast Hormonally Speaking, a top 20% most followed and shared globally podcast in 2022.
+When she is not out traveling the world, she is busy writing and doing yoga.
 Right now, the road is her home, which thankfully gives her a lot to write about.